codingthemystery/bank-x-app/README.md

 		2. MySql or H2 database options
 		3. Kafka and Zookeeper for offline processes
 		4. Freebase for push notifications
-		4. Maven asd the build tool
+		4. Maven as the build tool

 			No frontend is provided.
 However, a Postman project is provided as well with all the API calls and JSON examples.